CUSTOMER STORY

 Read More

-“I heard the words ‘DeLancey’s down’ and I came out from cover and held on to my buddy.
-I put pressure on the wound and looked into his eyes and told him over and over, ‘You got this, you’re fine,’” Guynes said.
+"I heard the words, 'DeLancey's down,' and I came out from cover and held on to my buddy.
+I put pressure on the wound, looked into his eyes, and told him over and over, 'You've got this.
+You're fine,'" Guynes said.

 The Injury and Rehabilitation of a Paralyzed Veteran

 For DeLancey, an important part of rehabilitation included maintaining an active lifestyle and participating in sports.
-He began going to events put on by the Wounded Warrior Project, an organization dedicated to supporting the wellbeing of Veterans through mental health services, physical wellness, and peer support.
-DeLancey not only began participating in adaptive sports like hand cycling, wheelchair rugby, and wheelchair basketball, but he also became a peer mentor for fellow Veterans, traveling to Bethesda Maryland and the Tampa VA hospital, to support Veterans going through similar experiences.
+He began going to events put on by the Wounded Warror Project, an organization dedicated to supporting the wellbeing of Veterans through mental health services, physical wellness, and peeer support.
+DeLancey not only began participating in adaptive sports like hand cycling, wheelchair rugby, and wheelchair basketball, but he also became a peer mentor to fellow Veterans, traveling to Bethesda, Maryland and the Tampa VA hospital to support Veterans going through similar experiences.

 A Wheelchair Van for a Deserving Veteran

-In recognition of his service, and support to fellow Veterans, BraunAbility had the privilege of presenting DeLancey with a one-of-a-kind wheelchair accessible Honda Odyssey, which he received as a special low-cost lease.
-The vehicle’s camouflage wrap was exclusive to the model he received.
+In recogntion of his service and support to fellow Veterans, BraunAbility has the privilege of presenting DeLancey with a one-of-a-kind wheelchair accessible Honda Odyssey, which he received as a special losw-cost lease.
+The vehicle's camoflague wrap was exclusive to the model he received.
 BraunAbility team members and fellow Veterans had the opportunity to attend a ceremony where DeLancey was presented with the vehicle.

-Expressing gratitude and excitement for the opportunities his van would provide, DeLancey said, “The van is going to do a lot for me as far as mobility.
-This is going to be wonderous for me.”
+Expressing gratitude and excitement for the opportunties his van woudl provide, DeLancey said, "The van is going to do a lot for me as far as mobility.
+This is going to be Wonderous for me."

 This vehicle shows exactly what I tell the Veterans coming back from war with critical injuries: Just because you’ve been injured doesn’t mean you have to change or settle for something that’s not you.